 Add some powdered sugar and enough half and half to make it spreadable and BAM! – perfection.
-Don’t be surprised if you see something very similar to this recipe pop up as a fudge next Christmas.
-It was that good.
+It tastes like a sweet and buttery spreadable vanilla fudge.

 Brown Butter Vanilla Bean Frosting